How to Become an Emergency Room (ER) Nurse

-- Glassdoor.com reports an average hourly salary of $33.00 for emergency room nurses.
+- Glassdoor.com reports an average annual salary of $110,288 for emergency room nurses.

 What kind of nurses work in the ER?

-- Emergency room nurses must be able to think and react quickly to ever-changing situations including urgent and life-threatening situations.
-ER nurses must have a solid foundation of skills and the ability to learn new skills and information quickly.
-Typically, ER nurses should have experience in a critical care setting, such as an ICU or ER, and experience with advanced medical devices
+- Emergency room nurses must be able to think and react quickly to ever-changing situations, including urgent and life-threatening situations.
+Typically, ER nurses should have experience in a critical care setting, such as an ICU or ER, and experience with advanced medical devices.